Nycto/RBTreeNim/README.md

 ------------------

 Values are inserted into a Red/Black Tree in sorted order.
-The definition of "sorted order", howerver, can be customized by defining a 'compare' function.
+The definition of "sorted order", howerver, can be customized by defining a `cmp` function.
 It should take two values, `(a, b)`, and returns `< 0` if `a < b`, `> 0` if `a > b`, and `0` if `x == y`.